 The Tomahawk Steak just might be the King of all Steaks.
-Let’s take a look a what this beauty is, how to grill it and where you can buy them online.
+Let’s take a look a what this beauty is and how to grill it!
+This technique works great on either a gas or charcoal grill.

 On one level a tomahawk is simply a ribeye steak that is still attached to the rib bone.
 The rib bone is pretty wide so you end up with a very thick cut steak.
 These steaks come from the Rib section on the steer and are prized for their combination of incredible flavor and tenderness.

 Here is a great video that shows where this steak comes from and how it relates to the other ways of cutting rib steaks.

 On a different level a tomahawk is a primal showpiece that, when grilled properly, can bring the house down.